mthistle/BandSensorSwift/README.md

 # BandSensorSwift
 Swift version of the Microsoft Band Kit sample app BandSensor

-This is a port of the BandSensorSwift example from the Microsoft Band Kit SDK for iOS samples.
+This is a port of the BandSensor example from the Microsoft Band Kit SDK for iOS samples.
 The SDK can be found at http://developer.microsoftband.com/

 ## Dependencies